software-allies/cap-angular-schematic-contenful/README.md

 ### Params
 * contentType: The name of content-type to get.
+* id: The id of a item to get.
 * relatedAssetKey: Array of params of related Assets, ex: ['image'], ['image', 'file']...

 ## Advantages over Official Contentful Client
-Whit this service all http requests can be intercepted by a Angular Http interceptor, so, can be cached, show a loading screen, and apply to requests any common use with a interceptor.
+Using this service all http requests can be intercepted by a Angular Http interceptor, so, can be cached, show a loading screen, and apply to requests any common use with a interceptor.

 # Example of implementation on a Angular App